 The Rules of Padel | Simply Explained

-Padel may be the fastest growing sport in the Netherlands, but what are the rules?
+Padel might be the fastest-growing sport in the Netherlands, but what are the rules?
 Do you have to serve like in tennis?
 Are you allowed to use the glass wall?
-And when is a ball 'in'?
+And when is a ball "in"?

-If you are just starting out or just want to check if you are doing it right: these are the basic rules of padel , explained in clear language.
-No books, just everything you need to know to play well.
+If you're just starting out or just want to check if you're doing it right, these are the basic rules of padel , explained in clear language.
+No textbooks, just everything you need to know to play comfortably.

 1. The court: smaller than tennis, but with walls

 You serve underhand , with one bounce on the ground.
-The ball must land diagonally in the opponent's service box.
+The ball must land diagonally into the opponent's service box.

 Just like in tennis, you are allowed to serve twice .